hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 **Have you remained in contact since those days?**

->No. I exiled myself to England from 1967 through Jan 1971, and Maeder socialised with my sister Colleen, and her husband Mike Taylor, while he studied Archaelogy at UCT.
+>No. I exiled myself to England from 1967 through Jan 1971, and Maeder socialised with my sister Colleen, and her husband Mike Taylor, while Mike studied Archaelogy at UCT.
 So, I remained in touch via Colleen

 **Did you see one another sporadically over the years, or not at all until recently?**